staarter-dev/docs/src/app/docs/core/teams/page.md

     description: Learn how to set up and manage teams in staarter.dev.
 ---

+{% callout type="warning" title="Teams are not ready yet" %}
+Teams are not yet available in staarter.dev.
+This documentation is a work in progress and will be updated once teams are fully implemented.
+{% /callout %}

 By default, staarter.dev is a single-tenant application, meaning that one user owns their resources and data.
 However, you can enable multi-tenancy by setting up teams in your application.
 Teams allow you to group users together and share resources, such as projects, tasks, and documents, among team members.

 ## Enabling Teams